geodask/svelte-reactive-table/sites/docs/src/routes/docs/column-definition/+page.md

 ];
 ```

-If no column is marked as the identifier, the first column will be used by default.
-The identifier helps with:

-- Generating stable keys for each row
-- Observing rows across data updates
-- Supporting row operations like selection (in future versions)
+> **Why does this matter?** The identifier helps the table track individual rows reliably, especially when data changes.
+Think of it like a unique ID for each row.

+If you don't specify an identifier, the first column becomes the identifier by default - but it's better to be explicit!

-## Initial Column Visibility
+## Controlling Initial Visibility

-To control initial column visibility, use the `reactiveColumnVisibility` function when creating your table:
+Want some columns hidden when the table first loads?
+Use the column visibility plugin:

 ```svelte
 import { reactiveTable, reactiveColumnVisibility } from 'svelte-reactive-table';